 But if your blog covers a specific industry, you can review new releases.
 Make sure the reviews are relevant.

 Refer back to the example above.
-The article is reviewing the most recent iPhone products.
-It wouldn’t make sense to review models released five years ago.
+The article is reviewing the most recent iPhone products at the time.
+It wouldn’t make sense to review models released ten years ago.

 If you decide to review products on a regular basis, establish a flow to such posts so your readers know what to expect.